This is GLEIF

 Established by the Financial Stability Board in June 2014, the Global Legal Entity Identifier Foundation (GLEIF) is tasked to support the implementation and use of the Legal Entity Identifier (LEI).
 The foundation is backed and overseen by the LEI Regulatory Oversight Committee, representing public authorities from around the globe that have come together to jointly drive forward transparency within the global financial markets.
 GLEIF is headquartered in Basel, Switzerland.

-GLEIF is unique: It is a supra-national not-for-profit organization making available the only global online source that provides open, standardized and high quality legal entity reference data.
+GLEIF is a supra-national not-for-profit organization making available the only global online source that provides open, standardized and high quality legal entity reference data.
 GLEIF is, by its statutes, agnostic to any particular commercial or political interests.
 GLEIF is uniquely positioned in the entity identification market.

 GLEIF manages a network of partners, the LEI issuing organizations, to provide trusted services and open, reliable data for unique legal entity identification worldwide.